alguerocode/data-structure-and-algorithms/README.md

 # DSA in javascript

-### Here all algorithms and data structure that I learn and solve
+### Here all algorithms and data structure that I learned and solved

 I'am leaning data structure and algorithsm (DSA) by practing in github
 <p align="start">